 Let bodaishin, the mind of the Way, arise

-Roland Yuno Rech - sesshin of Grube Luise 2008
+Kuseen by Roland Yuno Rech - Grube Louise, 2008

 When we begin the practice of zazen, we often start each zazen by observing a mind that discriminates.
 That is to say a mind that distinguishes, discerns what is the right posture, that tries hard to achieve it, that observes its thoughts, that makes out their illusory and impermanent nature and tries to drop them, that tries to abandon the ordinary mind and realise the mind of the Way.